Chocolate Martini

 Here’s what you will need for the ultimate Chocolate Martini – and I have even given you some options.
 Do not use real melted chocolate in this cocktail other than as a garnish, it will harden the instant it is mixed with ice!

-• Amarula Vanilla Spice makes most of the cocktail
+• Amarula Vanilla Spice makes most of the cocktail.
+You can use other creamy vanilla liqueurs such as Baileys Vanilla Cinnamon.

 • Premium vodka

 • Chocolate liqueur – if you happen to have some.
-Most people don’t and in that case you can use homemade or store-bought chocolate syrup
+Most people don’t – in that case you can use homemade or store-bought chocolate syrup

 • Cocoa powder or chocolate syrup to frost /decorate the glasses